RickyLin/CodingConventionsCop/README.md

 It make sure the following coding conventions:
 - One source file has only one type declaration.
 - The name of an awaitable method should end with **Async** suffix.
+- Indent with 4 spaces instead of 1 tab.